 Remember that.
 There’s usually always room for improvement when launching and adjusting a PPC marketing campaign for your law firm.
 The more you learn, the more you’ll understand about what does and doesn’t work.
 You can also adjust your bid strategy when you reach a certain level of expertise.

-Except in specific circumstances that warrant doing so, you typically shouldn’t send users to your homepage or even a service page when they click on an ad in your ad groups.
-Instead, ads should have dedicated landing pages.
+Except in specific circumstances that warrant doing so, you typically shouldn’t send users to your homepage,landing page or even a service page when they click on an ad in your ads groups.
+Instead, ads should have landing pages.

-Homepages and service pages can feature far too many distractions.
+Homepages/landing page and service pages can feature far too many distractions.
 These often limit conversions.
-With a dedicated landing page featuring limited or no navigation options to minimize distractions, testimonials to build trust, and a call to action, you’ll be more likely to convince a lead to take a certain action.
+With a dedicate landing page featuring limited or no navigation options to minimize distractions, testimonials to build trust, and a call to action, you’ll be more likely to convince a lead to take a certain action.